fitchtech/azure-devops/README.md

 One limitation of Azure Pipelines YAML, in general, is that the only way to validate the functionality of your pipeline is to run it.
 Linting of pipeline YAML is limited and does not cover templates and nesting.
 Additionally, the only way to generate the runtime YAML which compiles multiple templates and generates variables is to run it in Azure Pipelines.

 There is not currently any way to validate Azure Pipelines YAML locally.
-This makes developing pipeline templates time consuming and costly as you make a commit, run to validate, fail, commit, run again, and again.
+This makes developing pipeline templates time-consuming and costly as you make a commit, run to validate, fail, commit, run again, and again.
 In the iterative development of these templates, there were often hundreds of commits and many, many, pipeline executions to validate.
 Even then it can be challenging to verify impacts to a change across templates that consume it.
 By utilizing this project you can greatly reduce the difficulty in adopting Azure Pipelines.

 ### Immutable Pipelines